-Instant or Gradual Self Improvement and Spiritual Growth?
+Instant vs Gradual Self Improvement and Spiritual Growth?

 By Remez Sasson

-- Can you become a medical doctor, just by listening to a CD a few days?
+- Can you become a medical doctor, just by listening to a motivational MP3?

-- Can you become an airplane pilot, just by saying so a few times a day, without studying and practicing?
+- Can you become an airplane pilot, just by dreaming about it a few times a day, without studying and practicing?